2 people arrested in Norwalk during eviction: Police

 NORWALK, Conn. — Two people were arrested on Monday after a group gathered outside a home in Norwalk while a state marshal was attempting to serve an eviction order.

-Norwalk police said that they responded to a 911 call around 9:06 a.m. from the marshal at Sylvester Court by limiting public access to the surrounding area.
+Norwalk police said that they responded to a 911 call around 9:06 a.m. from the marshal at Sylvester Court.
+A group of 15 to 20 people, many of whom were from out of state, were reportedly protesting the eviction, along with trespassing and obstructing.

-While police were at the scene, they said that one person in the group began "menacing officers with an axe."
+When police arrived at the scene, they told the group that they were trespassing and to leave.

-According to police, the person wielding an axe and a second person who trespassed into the area were arrested and transported to the Norwalk Police Department.
-No injuries have been reported.
+While most people in the group left the area and continued to protest in the street, officers were confronted by the man being evicted, who has been identified as Andrew Pritchard, 59.

 Sean Humphrey is an Assignment Editor at FOX61 News.
 He can be reached at shumphrey@fox61.com.